 My Solutions to 6 Common Monstera Houseplant Problems

-Yellow Monstera leaves can be a sign of overwatering.
-Before giving your Monstera a drink, check to make sure it needs water by sticking your finger a few inches down into the soil.
+Yellowing Monstera leaves can be a sign of overwatering.
+Before giving your Monstera a drink, check to ensure it needs water by sticking your finger a few inches down into the soil.
 If it feels dry, give it some water.

-Black or Brown spots can be a sign of too much direct sunlight that burns a monstera’s leaves.
+Black or Brown spots can signify too much direct sunlight that burns a Monstera’s leaves.
 The best home for your Monstera is a place with bright, indirect sunlight.

-I have another article about monstera splits HERE 🙂
+I have another article about Monstera splits HERE 🙂

 6) Help!
-My Monstera is Drooping
+Why Is My Monstera Drooping and Looking Sad?